 Though species-level ID is very challenging, many individuals can be quickly assigned to a subgenus, or group of subgenera.
 The following 3 categories split out relatively well.

 More similar to Furrow Bees (genus Halictus) than other Lasioglossum.
 Image courtesy Michael Veit

 Roughly a dozen species, including two uncommon flower specialists.
 Image courtesy Michael Veit

-Photos with dark gray background are courtesy of Margarita Miklasevskaja at PCYU with funding from NSERC-CANPOLIN.
+Specimen photos with dark gray background are courtesy of Margarita Miklasevskaja at PCYU with funding from NSERC-CANPOLIN.